SafetyGraphics/SafetyGraphics.github.io/CONTRIBUTING.md

-# Contribution Guidelines for Packages in the safetyGraphics organization
+# Interactive Safety Graphics Contribution Guidelines

 **This page is under development.
 We'd love your help making it better!**